ltelab/disdrodb/CONTRIBUTING.rst

 2. Create a new branch for each contribution.
 3. Work on your changes.
 4. Test your changes.
-5. Push you changes to your fork repository.
+5. Push your local changes to your fork repository.
 6. Create a new Pull Request in GitHub.